Insider Scoop; Cork, Ireland

-Since arriving in Cork, I’ve had many experiences that have made this city feel like home, from the food scene to the people and the beautiful surroundings.
-I have enjoyed studying in Cork for many reasons.
-To my surprise, Cork is a very international city with lots of food choices.
-Within the Grand Parade market, you can find everything from fresh produce to poké bowls and even vegan barbecue.
-For late-night cravings, there are plenty of Turkish restaurants serving delicious meals.
-And if you’re in the mood for something quick and familiar, chain spots like McDonald’s and Burger King are in the center of the city.
+Since arriving in Cork, I’ve had so many experiences that have made this city feel like home.
+Studying here has been a truly enjoyable experience for many reasons.
+From a vibrant food scene, welcoming people and the beautiful natural surroundings there is always something to do.
+To my surprise, Cork is an incredibly international city with a diverse range of food options.
+At the English Market, you can find everything from fresh produce to poké bowls and even vegan barbecue.
+For late-night cravings, there’s no shortage of Turkish restaurants serving quick bites.
+And if you’re looking for something quick and familiar, chain restaurants like McDonald’s and Burger King are right in the city center.

 UCC Main Campus on a Snowy Day

-Beyond the food, I’ve come to love the warmth and friendliness of the people here.
-Whether it’s meeting classmates, chatting with new roommates, or having conversations in line, everyone seems genuinely happy to connect.
+Beyond the food, I’ve come to appreciate the warmth and friendliness of the people.
+Whether I’m meeting classmates, talking with roommates, or striking up a conversation in line somewhere, everyone seems genuinely happy to connect.
 One memorable encounter was with an Irish cab driver who picked me up from the airport.
-He shared stories of his youth spent singing in local pubs, and his many years spent in the city.
+He shared stories of his youth spent singing in local pubs and travling around Ireland.

 Although Cork is a city, it’s surrounded by stunning natural beauty.
-One of my favorite ways to unwind is by enjoying a cappuccino at Fitzgerald’s Park.
-This is a peaceful park with views of the River Lee.
-This is the same river that can be seen flowing through campus and town.
+One of my favorite ways to relax is by sipping a cappuccino in Fitzgerald’s Park, a peaceful spot with views of the River Lee—the same river that winds through campus and the city.

 Over time, I’ve grown to feel at home in Cork.
 Initially, I was a bit anxious about walking around the city alone, especially in the evenings.
 While I always make an effort to be home before dark, my evening classes sometimes run late.
 Thankfully, those fears have faded as I’ve gotten to know the city better.